i2000s/en/_posts/2017-05-22-git-remote-and-github.md

 If you want not to type your password every time neither, you can replace the url to origin in the formation of `https://i2000s:YOURPASSWORD@github.com/testwebsite.git`.

-Up to now, our local and remote repositories are now in this state:
+Up to now, our local and remote repositories are in this state:

 ![GitHub Repository After First Push]({{site.baseurl}}/assets/img/github-repo-after-first-push.png)